Let’s start with an example from one of my previous trips to set the bar:

 - Whether you’re planning on working on your trip or not

-So let me show you a real-life example from one of my trips, to give you a better idea about what’s possible.
+Let me show you a real-life example from one of my trips, including my exact packing list, to give you a better idea about what’s possible.

 I’ve spent countless hours researching for my trips throughout time, including making packing lists.